Utapoi/Karaoke.Web/README.md

 ## License

 Distributed under the GNU GENERAL PUBLIC LICENSE v3.
-See `LICENCE` for more information.
+See `LICENSE` for more information.

 <!-- Variables -->